Short Story Saturday: Veiled Intentions

 “We’re just browsing.
 The name of your store fascinated me.
 I must ask.
 Do you sell real magical artifacts?”

-“The healing properties of an amethyst work best with those that are most in tune with the arcane.
+“The healing properties of the amethyst work best with those that are most in tune with the arcane.
 Do not fret if it takes longer for you to heal than I for it will take some time for your body to get in tune with the spiritual world.”

 “Yeah, where’s the fake thumb?” my wife concurred.

+I shrugged before tossing the cloth over my shoulder.
 “Just because he hid it well doesn’t mean that it doesn’t exist.”

 “It looks like a coaster,” I muttered.
 “I wonder whether it’d bless my beer.”